openshift/openshift-velero-plugin/README.md

 - **Backup Item Action** - performs arbitrary logic on individual items prior to storing them in the backup file.
 - **Restore Item Action** - performs arbitrary logic on individual items prior to restoring them in the Kubernetes cluster.

-## Resources Included in B/R
+## Resources Included in Plugin

-- Build, Build Config, Cluster Role Bindings, Cron Job, Daemonset, Deployment, Deployment Config, Imagestream, Imagestreamtags, Imagetags, Persistent Volumes, Persistent Volume Claims, Pod, Replica Sets, Replication Controller, Role Bindings, Route, SCC, Service, Service Account, and Stateful Set
+- Build, Build Config, Cluster Role Binding, Cron Job, Daemonset, Deployment, Deployment Config, Imagestream, Imagestreamtag, Imagetag, Persistent Volume, Persistent Volume Claim, Pod, Replica Set, Replication Controller, Role Binding, Route, SCC, Service, Service Account, and Stateful Set

-## Enable/Disable Backup/Restore for individual resource
+## Enabling and Disabling the Plugin for Individual Resources

-[Main.go](/velero-plugins/main.go#35) includes code that registers individual plugins for each resource.
-To disable plugin code comment respective line.
+The [main.go](/velero-plugins/main.go#35) file includes code that registers individual plugins for each OpenShift resource.
+To disable the plugin code for a particular resource, comment out the respective line.

-## Building the plugins
+## Building the Plugins

 To build the plugins, run